haringsrob/icecat/readme.md

 Installation
 ============

-The library can be installed in various ways.
-You could manually integrate it but the easiest way to get started is through composer, adding the following to your project required would be enough.
+The library can be installed using composer:

 ```
 "haringsrob/icecat": "dev-master"